Using MariaDB GTIDs with MariaDB Galera Cluster

-MariaDB Galera Cluster does not currently replicate the original GTID with the write set except in cases where the transaction was originally applied by a slave SQL thread.
-Each node independently generates its own GTID for each write set in most cases.
-See MDEV-10715 about that.
+Before MariaDB 10.5.1, MariaDB Galera Cluster did not replicate the original GTID with the write set except in cases where the transaction was originally applied by a slave SQL thread.
+Each node independently generated its own GTID for each write set in most cases.
+See MDEV-20720.

 Wsrep GTID Mode